 As we walked from the old part of Fremantle to the main street, we were entertained by a busking guitarist accompanied by a very special dancer, also with her spirit in hand.
 It was a very festive atmosphere indeed.
 That was despite Santa not making it due to COVID.
 Oops, I said the C word!
 Unfortunately Rudolph’s nose doesn’t work with a mask on.

 We strolled down the main mall towards the Fremantle Markets, then took the scenic route to The Esplanade.
 In the park we encountered a ferocious dinosaur, an empty Ferris wheel and another character also doing some form of dance.
 It was spectacular.
 Presumably the Ferris wheel was empty because you cannot dance on a Ferris wheel.

 Anyhow, we covered approximately 18.321 kilometres around Fremantle (ok I may be exaggerating slightly).
 It was a good workout.

 I thoroughly enjoyed the adventure and so did the dancing lady.
 Unfortunately I didn’t get photos of her or any of the other characters because I just wasn’t brave enough.
-I didn’t want to ruin the festivities.
-I’m a bit shy and need to work on building my confidence.
+Additionally, I didn’t want to ruin the festivities.